MicrosoftDocs/powerapps-docs/articles/add-data-connection.md

    ms.author="archanan"/>

 # Add a data connection #
-Add a connection to SharePoint Online, Salesforce, OneDrive, or [another data source](connections-list.md), and then display and manage data in that source from your app, as in these examples:
+In PowerApps Studio, add a connection to SharePoint Online, Salesforce, OneDrive, or [another data source](connections-list.md), and then display and manage data in that source from your app, as in these examples:

 - Connect to OneDrive, and manage data in an Excel workbook in your app.
 - Connect to Twilio, and send an SMS message from your app.